-- 6.1.14.1.1 Tuition remission is available to dependent children of all categories of full-time employees subject to eligibility requirements stated in Section 6.1.14.1.4. - 6.1.14.1.2 Tuition remission is available to the dependent children of deceased full-time faculty (after a period of three years of service if appointed before July 1, 1989, and after ten years of service if appointed after June 30, 1989) who die during their period of employment by the College.
-[78-1] - 6.1.14.1.3 Subject to eligibility requirements stated in Section 6.1.14.1.4, tuition grants are available to dependent children of full-time faculty members with maximum grants restricted as described below: [75-3] - a.
+6.1.14.1.1 Tuition remission is available to dependent children of all categories of full-time employees subject to eligibility requirements stated in Section 6.1.14.1.4.

+\6.1.14.1.2 Tuition remission and tuition exchange are available to the dependent children of deceased full-time faculty (after a period of three years of service if appointed before July 1, 1989, and after ten years of service if appointed after June 30, 1989) who die during their period of employment by the College.
+[78-1] [Revised per Provost at request of Vice President for Human Resources and General Counsel]

+6.1.14.1.3 Subject to eligibility requirements stated in Section 6.1.14.1.4, tuition grants are available to dependent children of full-time faculty members with maximum grants restricted as described below: [75-3]

+- a.
 If the parent (faculty member) was appointed prior to September 1, 1975, up to 100% of the Lafayette College tuition in the year the grant is made or the tuition of the host institution, whichever is smaller.
 [75-3] - b.
 If the parent was appointed between September 1, 1975, and August 31, 1976, up to 90% of the Lafayette College tuition in the year the grant is made or the tuition of the host institution, whichever is smaller.
 [75-3] - c.
 If the parent was appointed between September 1, 1976, and August 31, 1977, up to 80% of the Lafayette College tuition in the year the grant is made or the tuition of the host institution, whichever is smaller.
 [75-3] - d.
 If the parent was appointed between September 1, 1977, and August 31, 1978, up to 70% of the Lafayette College tuition in the year the grant is made or the tuition of the host institution, whichever is smaller.
 [75-3] - e.
 If the parent was appointed between September 1, 1978, and August 31, 1979, up to 60% of the Lafayette College tuition in the year the grant is made or the tuition of the host institution, whichever is smaller.
 [75-3] - f.
 If the parent was appointed on or after September 1, 1979, up to 50% of the Lafayette College tuition in the year the grant is made or the tuition of the host institution, whichever is smaller.
+[75-3]

-[75-3] - 6.1.14.1.4 Eligibility requirements for dependent children requesting cash grants or tuition remission are as follows: - a.
-Tuition remission and grants are limited to the cost of four normal academic years.
+6.1.14.1.4 Eligibility requirements for dependent children requesting cash grants or tuition remission are as follows:

+- a. \Tuition remission, exchange, and grants are limited to the cost of four normal academic years.
 In addition, dependent children of Lafayette College faculty may receive tuition remission for a maximum of three courses chosen from Lafayette College Interim and Summer Session courses.
-[Rev. 1985] - b.
+[Rev. 1985] [Revised per Provost at request of Vice President for Human Resources and General Counsel] - b.
 No more than three children per employee are eligible for grants, but there is no limit on the number of children per employee eligible for tuition remission.